 What inspires you most about your work?

-I have been able to quantify how bad their asthma is, get them on the right inhalers and talk to them about how they can use breathing control exercise to help them overcome symptoms.
-They have then kicked on and won gold medals at Olympic games!
+What I was able to do was quantify how bad their asthma was, get them on the right inhalers and talk to them about how they can use breathing control exercises to help them overcome symptoms.
+They then kicked on and won gold medals at the Olympic games!

 Do you have a message for supporters who help fund your research?